Searching...

 5. Click Continue.
 The AirLink OS UI opens in Template mode.

-6. Go to System > ALMS > Smart Reporting.
+6. Go to System > Device Management > ALMS Smart Reporting.

-7. Select the Smart Report Rule you created earlier (“Report location update for Tracker”, for example).
+8. Select the Reporting Rule you created earlier (“Report location update for Tracker”, for example).

 Configuring Data Report Latency